FAQ On Provider Based Billing And Facility Charges

 Like all Illinois hospitals, DMH is experiencing significant reductions in reimbursement.

-DMH is taking proactive steps to fulfill its mission of improving the health of the people of Central Illinois by delivering high-quality medical care.
+DMH is taking proactive steps to fulfill its mission of improving the health of the people and communities we serve by delivering high-quality medical care.
 By converting to the provider-based model, DMH is ensuring it is reimbursed fairly for services it provides.
 By participating in the 340B Drug Purchasing Program, DMH is trying to reduce the supply cost of providing care to patients.
 DMH is not unique in this regard, as this is the case in many integrated health care delivery systems, not only in Illinois, but across the country.

 Possibly.
 Health care policies and regulations are constantly changing and evolving.
 DMH continually monitors its billing practices to ensure they are compliant with the most recent federal guidelines and regulations.
 If the federal government issues new billing practice guidelines which have an impact on Provider Based Billing, DMH will modify its practices accordingly.